isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2023-08-02-Launch-of-Programme-for-Privacy-Information-Management-System.md

 There will be no supplementary accreditation criteria (i.e. no SAC CT Document) since the criteria on auditor competency, audit duration and requirements for certificate are clearly stipulated in the standards.

-Application for accreditation is now open through the SAC accreditation portal, SACiNet.
+Application for accreditation is now open through the SAC accreditation portal, [SACiNet](https://sacinet2.enterprisesg.gov.sg/landing){:target="_blank}

-n